areggalstyan/reforging/README.md

 Specifies the amount of health subtracted from the player when activating the ability.

-###### food: integer
+###### food: int

 Specifies the amount of food subtracted from the player when activating the ability.

+##### particle: string

+Specifies the type of the particle which is used to form a circle around the player.

+##### particleFrequency: double

+Specifies the "frequency" of the particles.
+The "frequency" is used to determine the step angle, which is 180 divided by the "frequency".
+The higher the number is, the further apart will the particles be.

 ##### radius: double

 Specifies the radius of the circle formed around the player.

+##### duration: int

+Specifies the duration of the shield in ticks (1 second = 20 ticks).

-##### frequency: double
+##### disableAttack: boolean

-Specifies the "frequency" of the lighting.
-The "frequency" is used to determine the step angle, which is 180 divided by the "frequency".
-The higher the number is, the further apart will the lighting be.
+Specifies whether the player should be prevented from attacking other entities while the shield is active.

-#### earthAbilities: object
+#### earthAbility: object

 This is the fifth base ability.
 It allows the player to form a protective block circle around them.